arodoni/quickstart-php/README.md

 ### Manual Installation

-Download the files and deploy to an apache server.
+Download the files and deploy to an APACHE server.

 ### Zuora Test Drive